-But, as she points out, with the big publishers ignoring smaller yet more accurate titles, there was a hole for smaller publishers to put out things that actually spoke to queer audiences.
+But, as she points out, with the big publishers ignoring smaller yet more accurate titles, there was a hole for smaller publishers to put out queer anime that actually spoke specifically to queer audiences.

 At the same time, bookstores were feeling the pinch of Amazon.
 To get people into their stores, they began expanding their offerings to more niche titles, encouraging browsing.
 Thus, you began to see huge manga sections in Borders and Barnes and Noble.

 Friedman also looks to the trend-driven nature of the anime and manga industries in Japan.
 With new retail outlets — including internationally — for queer-themed work, mainstream publishers and distributors started dipping their toes into this market.
 It also became profitable for anime studios to spend money on making queer shows as well.
 For example, studio Pony Canyon made a 6-minute music video to float an adaptation of a popular Yuri (or lesbian-themed) manga:

 As the video racked up views — over 277,000 in just six months — Pony Canyon greenlit an OAV (original animated video).
 And it’s not uncommon at all for OAVs to lead to normal TV series.